This delicious slow cooker chicken tikka masala is a must try for anyone who loves a good curry.

 - Season to taste.

-- You can skip the preparation of the curry paste in the frypan, but the flavors won’t be as intense.
-This will make it a lot easier to quickly get it prepared and cooking, perfect if you’re running low on time.
+- You can skip the preparation of the curry paste in the frypan, but the flavors will not be as intense.
+This will make it a lot easier to quickly get it prepared and into the slow cooker.

 - If the curry is a bit too runny for your liking, make sure you thicken it with some cornstarch.
 Make sure you mix the cornstarch with a little bit of water before adding it to the curry.
-You should find 2 Tbsp. of cornstarch is more than enough.
+You should find two tablespoons of cornstarch is more than enough.

-- You can easily replace the thigh meat with chicken breast instead.
-Both types will be fine for this chicken tikka masala in the slow cooker.
+- Feel free to replace the chicken thigh meat with chicken breast.
+Both types will work well for this chicken tikka masala.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.